felixreverett/felixreverett/README.md

 ## 👋 Ciao!
 I'm Felix

-I'm a self-taught programmer with a goal to make my dream projects a reality and ultimately work professionally in software.
+I'm a self-taught programmer with a goal to make my dream projects a reality.
 I mostly program in C# and JavaScript, with some previous experience in Python and SQL.

 <div align=center>